tdk711/NAOE/README.md

 ## NAOE
-This is my repo for all Naval Architecture and Ocean Engineering related software projects <br />
+This is my repo for all Naval Architecture and Ocean Engineering course programs <br />